Observation of same-sign WW production from double parton scattering in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 The dominant background contribution arises from the $\PW\PZ$ process, in which both bosons decay leptonically and one of the leptons from the $\PZ$ boson decay is either out of the detector acceptance or does not pass the lepton identification criteria.
 The nonprompt-lepton backgrounds include predominantly $\PW${+}jets and QCD multijet events, with smaller contributions from \ttbar production.
 Other sources of background include $\PW\Pgg^{*}$ events, \Vg events with a photon conversion, and $\PZ\PZ$, as well as rare backgrounds, which include SPS $\PW^{\pm}\PW^{\pm}$, \VVV, and \ttV production.
 A minor background contribution stems from Drell--Yan (DY) events when the charge of one lepton is mismeasured.
 The charge mismeasurement in dimuon events is negligible~\cite{Sirunyan:2018fpa}, although it is nonzero for electrons~\cite{Khachatryan:2015hwa}.
 Hence, the lepton charge misidentification (``charge misid.'') background contributes to the \emu channel only.
 The contribution to the signal yield from the production of two overlapping $\PW$ bosons from pileup is negligible.

-The signal process is characterized by the presence of a pair of SS leptons with a moderate amount of \ptmiss and little jet activity.
+The signal process is characterized by the presence of a SS lepton pair with a moderate amount of \ptmiss and little jet activity.
 The signal region (SR) selection requires events with exactly one pair of $\Pepm\PGmpm$ or $\PGmpm\PGmpm$ with $\pt>25\,(20)\GeV$ for the leading (subleading) lepton.
 To reduce the contribution from \WZ background, events having either a third loosely identified lepton with $\pt>10\GeV$ or a $\tauh$ candidate with $\pt>20\GeV$ and $\vert \eta \vert < 2.3$ are rejected.
 The contributions from nonprompt-lepton backgrounds are reduced by selecting events with $\ptmiss > 15\GeV$ and dilepton invariant mass, $\mll>12\GeV$.

 Events are required to have at most one jet with $\pt^{\text{jet}}>30\GeV$ within $\abs{\eta_{\text{jet}}}<2.4$.
 Events with a $\PQb$-tagged jet having $\pt^{\PQb\,\text{jet}}>25\GeV$ and $\abs{\eta_{\PQb\,\text{jet}}}<2.4$ are vetoed to reject top quark events.
 For the \emu channel, the dilepton transverse momentum should satisfy $\ptll>20\GeV$ to suppress contributions from \Vg and DY processes.
 To increase the signal sensitivity, events in the SR are split into four lepton flavor and charge categories: $\Pep\PGmp$, $\Pem\PGmm$, $\PGmp\PGmp$, and $\PGmm\PGmm$.